alexeilebedev/openacr/README.md

-As of this writing, there are several national electronic markets written entirely in acr/amc, from matching engines to development tools, with amc responsible for over 95% of all executable code (>4 million LOC) and acr handling all configurations -- from NICs and ip addresses to bit fields and priority queues.
+As of this writing, there are several national electronic markets written entirely in acr/amc, from matching engines to development tools, with amc generating over 95% of all executable code (>4 million LOC) and acr handling all configurations -- from NICs and ip addresses to bit fields and priority queues.
+NYSE exchanges have the lowest transaction latency in the industry, as measured by ack times of 99.9% of all orders.

 Since the tools are domain-agonostic, it was decided that open-sourcing them would be the best way to ensure their longevity and value, and also a way to give back to the community.
-After all, if it weren't for Linux, gcc and the shell, this project wouldn't have been possible in the first place.
+After all, if it weren't for other open-source projects like Linux, gcc and the shell, this project wouldn't have been possible in the first place.
 And so here we are.

 OpenACR is in an interesting position of having been co-developed with a large software project, and later extracted back from it.
 Its usability on small projects is assumed but not proven.
-The ideal use case is growing, in-place, an ecosystem of commands and corresponding configuration data files around this kernel.
+I believe its ideal use case is realized when it is taken as a kernel, and an ecosystem of commands and corresponding configuration data files are grown in-place around it.
+Thus, it is meant to be used in-vivo.

 ### Contributors